Project Jukebox Survey

 The experiences of our state's early judges shed light on the social, political, and cultural fabric of life in Alaska in a new way.
 The recordings represent various aspects of judgeship, including: establishment and early days of the various aspects of the court system, the judiciary article, judicial selection and retention, the day to day life of being a judge, joys and challenges of being a judge, relationships with the community, and rural justice.

 People who visit this Website can access visual and oral resources highlighting aspects of the history of Alaska's court system.
 The site includes recordings from the Oral History Collection at Elmer E. Rasmuson Library at the University of Alaska Fairbanks and the Joint Archives of the Alaska Court System and Alaska Bar Association in Anchorage, as well as historic photographs and film clips from the UAF collections, the Alaska Court System, other Alaska institutions, and personal family collections.
+The Judges of Alaska Project Jukebox was created in 2012.
+The information in this project reflects the context of the original creation date.
+Some information may now be out of date.

 |Justice Alexander Bryner||